bump-sh/docs/src/_guides/openapi/specification/v3.1/data-models/schema-and-data-types.md

 date: 2024-07-10
 ---

-One of the most important parts of OpenAPI is the schema object.
+One of the most important parts of OpenAPI is the `schema` object.
 Schema objects are used to describe HTTP request and response bodies, parameters, headers, and all sorts of other data, whether its JSON, XML, or primitive types like integers and strings.

+> If you're familiar with JSON Schema, you'll be right at home here, because OpenAPI v3.1 uses JSON Schema (draft 2020-12).
+For those who have not used JSON Schema before, that's ok, follow along.
+{: .info }

 The first thing to learn about a schema is the `type` keyword, which can be one or more of the following types: